vectordotdev/vector/rfcs/2022-03-15-11851-ingest-opentelemtry-traces.md

   [Agent codebase][agent-code-for-otlp-exporter] to do the [actual computation][agent-handle-span].
 - Following the named outputs logic, an `apm_stats` output could be envisionned, this would make the APM stats flow explicit and allow another metrics sinks to just tap APM stats as APM stats would be plain Vector metrics.
+- Depending on the use case it might be relevant to compute APM stats at different places:
-- The previous point also implies that the APM stats computation would happen in the source, the code should be fairly generic as APM stats computation would logically takes the normalised traces as input.
+  - The previous point also implies that the APM stats computation may happen in the source, the code should be fairly generic as APM stats computation would logically takes the normalised traces as input.
-- The computation will be optional with a relevant configuration flag.
+  - If a trace flow undergoes heavy transformation it may be more relevant to do APM stats computation after the and allow APM stats computation to happen in a dedicated transform that would sit after other transforms.
+- In all circumstances APM stats computation shall remain optional.

+**Conclusion**: APM stats computation shall be implemented so it can be used in multiple places to allow easy re-usability in many places like a dedicated transform, in a given source or event in a given sink.

 ## Rationale